xmos/lib_xua/README.rst

 Summary
 -------

-USB Audio Shared Components for use in the XMOS USB Audio Refererence Designs.
+This repository contains shared components for use in the XMOS USB Audio Refererence Designs.

-This library enables the development of USB Audio devices on the XMOS xCORE architecture.
+These components enable the development of USB Audio devices on the XMOS xCORE architecture.

 Features
 ........